polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/05 - Hello World.md

 ## Hello World

+**Notice**, if you have followed the _"Hello World"_ tutorial previously, you will already have this app in your _"/modules/"_ folder, at which point you can simply open up that folder, and browse its files instead.

-In this chapter we are going to create our first Hyperlambda application called *"Hello World"*.
+In this chapter we are going to create our first real Hyperlambda application called *"Hello World"*.
 By walking through this application, and explaining what it does, you will be armed with the knowledge required to create your own Ajax web apps.
 First make sure you select the _"/modules/"_ folder in the file explorer to your left.
 Then click the _"+"_ button, which will open up a wizard form for you, allowing you to create a new application.
 Name your app _"hello-world"_", and make sure you select the _"hello-world"_